 - In The Penguins of Madagascar Marlene, who was raised in captivity, turns into a feral form when she leaves the boundaries of the zoo.
 In the episode "Littlefoot" Kowalski attempts to get rid of her feral side, but it ends up taking on a life of its own.

 - Spoofed in an episode of The Ren & Stimpy Show.
 Ren gets split in two, but instead of getting split into a good and evil side, he gets split into an evil side, and an indifferent side.
 Later, Evil Ren tries to clone himself, but only gets split again into Evil Ren, and Hideously Evil Ren.
 Who, for some reason, is female.
 And the two evil Rens fell in love and promptly got married.
+And they expressed their love by constantly punching each other.

 - Tiny Toon Adventures had a short where Babs' sense of humor was accidentally removed from her body, so while the humor side was borderline insane and ran around causing trouble, Babs was turned into a rather dull geek.
-Cute all sorts of wacky hijinx as Hamton and Calamity try to merge the two halves back together before sundown, when the separation would become permanent.
+Cue all sorts of wacky hijinx as Hamton and Calamity try to merge the two halves back together before sundown, when the separation would become permanent.

 - Starscream's clones in Transformers Animated all embody an aspect of their creator, although he doesn't have to give up anything to create them.
 They represent his arrogance (Thundercracker), sycophancy (that is, kiss-ass-iness, Sunstorm), deception (compulsive lying, Ramjet), and cowardice (Skywarp), along with a female clone, Slipstream, who tells Starscream not to ask what she represents.